open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/storage/s3/index.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+We need the following permissions in AWS:

+### S3 Permissions

+For all the buckets that we want to ingest, we need to provide the following:
+- `s3:ListBucket`
+- `s3:GetObject`
+- `s3:GetBucketLocation`

+### CloudWatch Permissions

+Which is used to fetch the total size in bytes for a bucket and the total number of files.
+It requires:
+- `cloudwatch:GetMetricData`

 ## Metadata Ingestion

 {% stepsContainer %}